 4. KevianClean Interior Defense

-The KevianClean Interior Defense cleaner and protectant costs around [see price] per 24 Fl. oz. bottle.
+The KevianClean Interior Defense cleaner and protectant costs around [amazon link="B00OAFU9B6" title="see price"] per 24 Fl. oz. bottle.
 If the price is a turn-off, wait until you hear what this product can do.
 This cleaner is ideal for hard interior surfaces like plastic, vinyl, rubber trim, and leather seats.

 It is biodegradable, non-toxic, and contains no chemical irritants.
 This is good news if you have kids and pets in the car.